Mission: We are focused on offering customers top quality products at the most competitive pricing in convenient locations.

 In return, our training and support is second-to-none.
 The market-leading salary, mobile phone and brand new Audi A4 are nice to have too.
 But that’s our way of thanking you for the part you’ll play in helping us continue to grow, maintain our challenger brand status and stay one of the UK’s most exciting retail success stories.

-I have been working at Lidl full-time (More than 10 years)
+I have been working at Lidl part-time

 Advice to Management